HIV Among Pregnant Women, Infants and Children in the United States

 - Social and economic factors, especially poverty, affect access to all health care, and disproportionately affect people living with HIV.
 Pregnant women living with HIV may face more barriers to accessing medical care if they also use injection drugs, abuse other substances, or are homeless, incarcerated, mentally ill, or uninsured.

 What CDC Is Doing

 - CDC has developed a framework to guide federal agencies and other organizations in their efforts to reduce the rate of perinatal transmission of HIV to less than 1% among infants born to women with HIV and less than 1 perinatal transmission per 100,000 live births.

-- CDC works with the François-Xavier Bagnoud Center (FXBC) to lead the Elimination of Mother-to-Child HIV Transmission Stakeholders Group.
-This group comprises more than 50 experts on maternal and child health, HIV and AIDS, policy, research, and surveillance.
-The Stakeholders Group is made up of six working groups that develop action plans and distribute information through the broader networks of their members, all working together to realize the goal of eliminating perinatal transmission.
+- CDC works with FXBC to lead the Elimination of Mother-to-Child HIV Transmission Stakeholders Group, a group of experts on maternal and child health, HIV and AIDS, policy, research, and surveillance.
+The Stakeholders Group develops action plans and distributes information to support the goal of eliminating perinatal transmission.